Ardrasal/GeoData-Django/README.md

     Make it work in Python shell DONE

     Management command to load csv file DONE

-    Research models for Latitude and Longitude - IN PROGRESS (not added yet/    may need more fields)

     Test if can parse lat/long data from top three lines of csv DONE